ankitbioinfo/NiCo_Documentation/docs/index.rst

     :align: center
     :alt: NiCo spatial analysis

-    Infer cellular crosstalk from imaging-based spatial transcriptomics and scRNAseq data
+    Infer cellular crosstalk from spatial transcriptomics and scRNAseq data

-The Niche Covariation (NiCo) package is developed for the integration of single-cell resolution spatial transcriptomics and scRNA-seq data to (1) perform cell type annotations in the spatial modality by label transfer, (2) predict niche cell type interactions within local neighborhoods, and (3) infer cell state covariation and the underlying molecular crosstalk in the niche.
+The Niche Covariation (NiCo) package is developed for the integration of single-cell resolution spatial transcriptomics and scRNA-seq data (or from sequencing-based spatial transcriptomics data alone) to (1) perform cell type annotations in the spatial modality by label transfer, (2) predict niche cell type interactions within local neighborhoods, and (3) infer cell state covariation and the underlying molecular crosstalk in the niche.
 NiCo infers factors capturing cell state variability in both modalities and identifies genes correlated to these latent factors for the prediction of ligand-receptor interactions and factor-associated pathways.

 Highlights of NiCo
 ==================